kyavuzkurt/OpenCVFrequencyDetector/README.md

 ## Usage

 ### Frequency Detection
+You can change the HSV values for your applications from colordetector.py.

-Simply run the run.py.
+After modifying your intended values simply run the run.py.
 Amplitude,frequency,a and percentage fields are for naming convention.

 ## Output